-You can check if your items are fire resistant by looking for their label which should have a symbol of a cigarette with the word ‘RESITANT’ in capital letters written underneath.
+You can check if your items are fire-resistant by looking for their label which should have a symbol of a cigarette with the word ‘RESISTANT’ in capital letters written underneath.

 Not sure whether you need fire extinguishers in your student property?
 Well, if it is an HMO or a block of flats you own, you certainly will.
 All buildings with commercial areas require fire extinguishers.
 Fire Extinguishers will be required for each storey on the building also.